 If you think this seems ridiculous, stop and think about it for a moment.
-Look at your old client lists and ask yourself how many of them have ever contacted you again for another legal matter or even to refer someone to your firm.
+Look at your old client list and check how many of them have contacted you again for another legal matter or even to refer someone to your firm.
 Most lawyers have only a vague system for repeatedly marketing back to old clients and others who have contacted their firm.
 When lawyers do get around to thinking about a firm newsletter, the first thing most do is to contact some newsletter company who is going to send them a “canned” newsletter that they will slap their firm name onto.
 This isn’t nearly good enough.
 Worse, sending a newsletter that is boring, as most “canned” newsletters are, actually turns people off.

 Newsletters aren’t as hard to do as you may think.
 Back when I first started my solo practice, I knew that publishing a newsletter would be an important part of my marketing mix.
 I really didn’t have any idea how to get that done, so I spoke to a local print shop and then began writing all my own articles.
 I even took the time to research bulk mailing at the post office and learned how to get a discount when mailing the newsletters out.

 I knew, even back then, that having a mailing list was going to be very important.
 Today when I speak to young lawyers about attorney marketing, the very first thing I tell them to do, even if they have no money, is to start the mailing list.
 Ever since the beginning of my (then solo, now multi-lawyer) practice, we have kept our mailing list(s) on very simple programs, first MyMailList, but now we use Infusionsoft for everything.
 Our CRM is the one place where we can put every single contact and develop responsive marketing lists.